 Niels Huisman and Sarah Ferland were chosen as Vermont Tech’s Student Engineer of the year and Student Engineering Technician of the year, respectively.
 Awards are bestowed annually to one graduating bachelor’s degree student and one graduating associates degree student from the college's engineering technology programs.

-Niels, a Milton native, came to Vermont Tech as a non-traditional student.
+Niels, a Milton resident, came to Vermont Tech as a non-traditional student.
 He entered the Electromechanical Engineering Technology program, the only of its kind in Vermont.

 “It was working with motorcycles that triggered a realization that I really enjoyed building and repairing things.
 I liked being able to look at a machine as complex as a motorcycle, and comprehend how all the systems worked together to create a moving, working piece of art.
 I had finally found something I was passionate about.”
 Niels is a motor sergeant in the Vermont Army National Guard, where he manages the vehicles and drivers for his unit.